getyourguide/gaql-cli/README.md

 ```
 - gaql [ACCOUNT_ID] - run in REPL mode
 - gaql [ACCOUNT_ID] [WORDS*] - run a single query.
-Note dependening on your shell you may need to quote some queries if you run like this.
+Note depending on your shell you may need to quote some queries if you run like this.

 flags:
 --help show the help message; basically the below